RVSouza/OpenWeatherMap/README.md

 ## Summary
-This is a ruby project focused on httparty gem to test the APIs from openweathermap.org
+This is a Ruby project focused on using Httparty gem to test the GET Requests from openweathermap.org.

 ## Dependencies